MikeyBurkman/partymoji/README.md

 ### TODO

-1. Automatically detect if rendered gif has transparent pixels, and show default transparent grid background and tooltip
-2. Custom bezier library -> more points?
+1. Custom bezier library -> more points?
 Would be nice to have start and end points instead of always [0,0],[1,1]
-3. Add movement/scaling/rotation/drop-shaodw to text
+2. Add movement/scaling/rotation/drop-shaodw to text
-4. Use absolute import paths, IE `import foo from '~/domain/utils';`
+3. Use absolute import paths, IE `import foo from '~/domain/utils';`